 In the amateur events, the caber is 17 feet long and weighs 90 pounds.
 In professional events, the caber is 23 feet long and weighs 135 lbs.

 The object of the contest is to toss the pole end-over-end so that it lands with the small end pointing directly away from the contestant.
 The athlete with the straightest toss wins.
 Distance has no bearing on the outcome of the event.
 Three tosses are allowed and all are scored to judge the winner.

-For the first time you can visit the annual Rugby game without leaving festival grounds!
-Located on the Special Events Field, be sure to check back for a list of the teams and schedule in late summer.
+For the first time you can visit the annual Rugby activities without leaving festival grounds!
+Located on the Special Events Field, be sure to stop over and enjoy a game, or even learn some new skills.